 What is the impact?

 - Already issued certificates and the Comodo intermediates remain trusted worldwide until their expiry date, there's no action needed.
 The new root structure will be used from January 14 2019 for all new certificate requests and renewals.
-Note: The old structure will be used for certificate reissues.
+The old structure will be used for certificate reissues.
 Note: There are some exceptions with old systems, see the next paragraphs.

 - Using the old intermediates for certificates issued after January 14 will cause errors in browsers.

 - Like always, we send you the correct root - and intermediate certificates on certificate delivery.
 You can also download them in the Control Panel.
 From January 14, the new intermediates will be provided automatically, also when using the Xolphin API.
 Do you deliver intermediate certificates in a different way?
 Please make sure you provide the right intermediates from January 14.

 - Due to the phasing out of the legacy Addtrust External A Root by 2020, we'll provide you the newer and shorter USERTrust root.

 - With the SSLCheck you can easily check if the correct intermediate certificates are being used.

 Changes in root structure